Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 Walking

-The Country Park has a number of marked walking trails of varying lengths and difficulty.
-There are also many paths and tracks that can be followed.
+The country park has marked walking trails of different lengths and difficulty.
+There are also many paths and tracks to follow.

 Find out more about the circular walk routes ranging from 1.8 miles, 2.5 miles and 5.6 miles around the country park.